 Pi Mu Epsilon Society

-New Jersey Zeta Chapter of Pi Mu Epsilon
+New Jersey Zeta Chapter of Pi Mu Epsilon,

-The National Mathematics Honor Society
+the National Honorary Mathematics Society

 Pi Mu Epsilon is a national mathematics honor society.
 It was founded at Syracuse University and incorporated at Albany, New York on May 25, 1914.
 The purpose of Pi Mu Epsilon is the promotion and recognition of mathematical scholarship among students in postsecondary institutions.
 It aims to do this by electing members on an honorary basis according to their proficiency in mathematics and by engaging in activities designed to promote the mathematical and scholarly development of its members.